-Serving as a Director or officer of another organisation
+Serving as a Director or officer of another organization

 You should not accept serving as a Director or officer of another company.
-You should also not serve as a Director or officer of a MicroSave competitor, potential competitor or a company with a significant line of services that compete with those offered by MicroSave.
+You should also not serve as a Director or officer of an MSC competitor, potential competitor or a company with a significant line of services that compete with those offered by MSC.